Georg Ludwig von Puttkamer

-Georg Ludwig of Puttkamer (11 April 1715 in Versin – 12 August 1759 at Kunersdorf) was a Prussian major general and squire of Pawonków and Pietrowice in Upper Silesia; he came from the Pomeranian noble family of Puttkamer.
+Georg Ludwig von Puttkamer (11 April 1715, Versin – 12 August 1759 at Kunersdorf) was a Prussian major general and squire of Pawonków and Pietrowice in Upper Silesia; he came from the Pomeranian noble family of Puttkamer.

 Family

 Georg Ludwig von Puttkamer was the third son of the landowner of Versin and Viartlum, Andreas Joachim von Puttkamer (12 September 1665 in Versin — 14 June 1721 in Klein Volz) and Margarethe Dorothee von Below (10 October 1684 in Klein Machmin – 11 or 12 August 1755 in Versin).
 Georg Ludwig had seven sisters and three brothers, of whom one brother and four sisters died very young.
 He married Luise von Weissenfels and had two daughters and two sons, one of whom died very young.

 Puttkamer was first taught by a house tutor and attended the Gymnasium in Danzig (Gdańsk).
 He was sent there to be with a cousin but he had already gone to the University of Königsberg.
 The sixteen-year-old Georg Ludwig set off to Königsberg, to find his cousin and on the way he met a recruiter for the Prussian army, who persuaded him to become an officer.
 He joined Cuirassier Regiment no. 4.
 In 1740 under the new King Frederick II of Prussia, he became the oldest lieutenant at the Hussars Regiment No. 3 (Köhler).